gwu-cs-sysprog/lectures/08/01_lecture.md

 In our `Makefile`s, we always use `gcc` both for compiling `*.c` files into objects, but also linking objects together into a binary.

+### Linking Summary

+Lets back up and collect our thoughts.

+- Our programs are collections of a number of ELF object files.
+- We've seen that some symbols in an object file are *undefined* if they are functions or variables that are not defined in a `.c` file.
+- Though their types are defined in header files, their implementation must be found somewhere.
+- Each reference to an undefined symbol has a *relation entry* that enables the linker to update the reference once it knows the ELF object that provides it.
+- When another ELF exports the symbol that is undefined elsewhere, they can be *linked* to turn the function calls of undefined functions into function calls, and references to global variables be actual pointers to memory.

+This is the *foundation for creating large programs out of small pieces*, and to enable some of those pieces to be *shared between programs*.

 ## Static Libraries

-A static library is essentially a collection of object files.
+A static library is simply a collection of ELF object (`*.o`) files created with `gcc -c`.
+They are collected together into a static library file that has the name `lib*.a`.
+You can think of these files as a `.zip` or `.tar` file containing the ELF objects.

-Static libraries have names of the form `lib*.a` and are created with the `ar` program from a collection of objects.
+Static libraries of the form `lib*.a` and are created with the `ar` (archive) program from a collection of objects.
 An example from the `ptrie` library (expanded from its `Makefile`) that creates `libptrie.a`:

 ```
 $ ar -crs libptrie.a *.o
 ```

-A static library file (`lib*.a`) is really just a file that contains a set of objects (much like a `.zip` or `.tar`/`.tgz` file of objects).
+So a static library is just a collection of ELF objects created by our compilation process.
+If we are writing a program that wants to *use* a library, first you make sure to include its header file(s).
-When we want to link a program to a static library, we need to use a few compiler flags:
+Then, when compiling, we have to tell the compiler which library we want to link with by using a few compiler flags:

 ```
-gcc -o tests/01_add.test 01_add.o -L. -lptrie
+$ gcc -o tests/01_add.test 01_add.o -L. -lptrie
 ```

 The last two flags are the relevant ones:

-- `-L.` says "look for static libraries in the current directory (i.e. `.`)", and
+- `-L.` says "look for static libraries in the current directory (i.e. `.`)" -- other directories can be included, and a few default directories are used, and
-- `-lptrie`  says "please link me with the ptrie library (found in a file called `libptrie.a`).
+- `-lptrie`  says "please link me with the `ptrie` library" which should be found in one of the given directories and is found in a file called `libptrie.a`.

 Note that the linker already searches a few directories for libraries (i.e. default `-L` paths):